cjairm/typescript/Projects/NewsProject/README.md

 # Run React Project
+First, your should go to .env file and add your own API key.
+You can get one from [her](https://newsapi.org/)

-As simple as run the following command
+Then, as simple as run the following command
 ```
 npm i
 npm start